 - Home | About IMAP

-Interactive Mapping and Archive Project (IMAP) was initiated, as an art and cultural archive in 2009, by Social Science Baha with financial support from the Ford Foundation.
-It first began as a digital archiving project which concentrated on documenting the works of cultural institutions and independent artists of studio art and theater in order to preserve, support, and proliferate the artistic and cultural resources of the Kathmandu Valley.
-Since June 2010, again with the support of the Ford Foundation, IMAP expanded its focus to promoting the importance of public spaces of urbanising Kathmandu through dialogue and research.
+Interactive Mapping and Archive Project (IMAP) was initiated, as an art and culture archive in 2009, by Social Science Baha with financial support from the Ford Foundation.
+It first began as a digital archive project which concentrated on documenting the works of cultural institutions and independent artists of studio art and theatre in order to preserve, support, and proliferate the artistic and cultural resources of the Kathmandu Valley.
+Since June 2011, again with the support of the Ford Foundation, IMAP expanded its focus to promoting the importance of public spaces of urbanising Kathmandu through dialogue and research.
 Its primary aim was to instigate collective consciousness among the citizens about the need for the creation and maintenance of public spaces, and the impact on them due to growing urbanisation.

 The inhabitants of the Kathmandu Valley have always enjoyed a culture of utilising its innumerable squares for a variety of purposes.
 Here, most of these squares have specific functions during cultural and religious ceremonies and have also served as meeting hubs as part of the inhabitants’ day to day lives.
 Besides these, trade fairs, political meets, demonstrations, in addition to popular events such as musical concerts and literary festivals are also frequently done in these venues.
 The function, importance, and appreciation of public spaces of Kathmandu is therefore rising.
 However, to the citizens’ dismay, very little has been done to provide other similar avenues or maintain the existing ones.